-Services that are covered for you What you must pay when you get these services In-Network Over-the-counter (OTC) medications The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-No prior authorization required.
-OTC Aspirin, Calcium, and Calcium-Vitamin D combinations.
-No prescription required.
-Up to \$100 annual reimbursement for purchase of eligible medication per calendar year.
-Partial hospitalization services \$35 copay per visit Prior authorization is required for services.
-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Physician/Practitioner services, including doctor's office visits No prior authorization required except as noted below.
+Services that are covered for you What you must pay when you get these services In-Network Partial hospitalization services Prior authorization is required for services.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$55 copay per visit Physician/Practitioner services, including doctor's office visits No prior authorization required except as noted below.
 Covered services include: For each service, see appropriate sections of the Benefits Chart for benefit rules and limits.
 If other services are provided during your visit, additional cost sharing may apply, such as laboratory, diagnostic procedures and tests.
 Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Prior authorization may be required for surgery or treatment services.
-PCP Office: \$10 copay per visit Specialist Office: \$35 copay per visit In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery Consultation, diagnosis, and treatment by a \$35 copay per visit specialist Prior authorization may be required for surgery or treatment services. per vielt Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$35 copay per exam
+PCP Office: \$19 copay per visit Specialist Office: \$39 copay per visit In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery Consultation, diagnosis, and treatment by a specialist Prior authorization may be required for surgery or treatment services. \$39 copay per visit Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$39 copay per exam

-Physician/Practitioner services, including doctor's office visits (continued)

-- Certain telehealth services, including: PCP visits, Specialist visits, Outpatient Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy), Outpatient Mental Health, and Psychiatric Care. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use an in-network provider who offers the service by telehealth. - These services are provided through phone and/or video.
+Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) Telehealth services are provided at the same • Certain telehealth services, including: PCP visits, Specialist visits, Outpatient Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy), Outpatient Mental Health, and Psychiatric Care. cost share as in the office or health care setting.
+Please see the appropriate sections of the Benefits chart for benefit rules, limits and You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use an in-network provider who offers the service by telehealth. cost sharing.
+These services are provided through phone and/or video.
 Some services may require video.
-Please coordinate with your provider for these services. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services
+Please coordinate with your provider for these services.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare • Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services